Ukraine-Russia conflict has German teens terrified | DW | 09.03.2022

 The IZI study found that despite what adults might assume, most German teens were still getting the bulk of their information about the war from their parents, public television, and the website of mainstream news services — sources they considered more likely to be accurate.

-13-year-old Henry in Sarstedt outside Hanover said that he was "worried about the people in Ukraine" and that students in his class quickly began collecting donations for refugees.
+13-year-old Henry said that he was "worried about the people in Ukraine" and that students in his class quickly began collecting donations for refugees.

 According to IZI, after news on the ground, the thing teens most wanted most was to know how to assist people their own age who had to flee their homes.